Kanye West: 1996–2002: Early work and Roc-A-Fella

-West began his early production career in the mid-1990s, creating beats primarily for burgeoning local artists around his area.
-His first official production credits came at nineteen when he produced eight tracks on Down to Earth, the 1996 debut album of a Chicago rapper, Grav.
-In 1998, West was the first person signed to the management-production company Hip Hop Since 1978.
+West began his early production career in the mid-1990s, creating beats primarily for burgeoning local artists in the Chicago area.
+He received his first official production credits at age nineteen, when he produced eight tracks on Down to Earth, the 1996 debut album of Chicago-based underground rapper Grav.
+In 1998, West was the first producer signed to the management-production company Hip Hop Since 1978, founded by Gee Roberson and Kyambo "Hip-Hop" Joshua.
 For a time, West acted as a ghost producer for Deric "D-Dot" Angelettie.
-Because of his association with D-Dot, West was not able to release a solo album, so he formed the Go-Getters, a rap group composed of him, GLC, Timmy G, Really Doe, and Arrowstar.
-The Go-Getters released their first and only studio album World Record Holders in 1999.
-West spent much of the late 1990s producing records for several well-known artists and music groups.
-He produced the third track on Foxy Brown's second studio album Chyna Doll, which became the first hip-hop album by a female rapper to debut at the top of the U.S. Billboard 200 chart.
+Due to his association with Angelettie, West was not able to release a solo album, so he formed the Go-Getters, a hip-hop group composed of him and fellow Chicago natives GLC, Timmy G, Really Doe, and Arrowstar.
+The Go-Getters independently released their first and only studio album, World Record Holders in 1999 through West's company, Konman Productions.
+West spent much of the late 1990s further producing for several musical acts.
+He produced "My Life" on Foxy Brown's second studio album Chyna Doll (1999), which became the second hip-hop album by a female rapper to peak atop the US Billboard 200 chart.

-In 2000, West began producing for artists on Roc-A-Fella.
-West is often credited with revitalizing Jay-Z's career with his contributions to Jay-Z's 2001 album The Blueprint, which Rolling Stone ranked among their list of greatest hip-hop albums.
-Serving as an in-house producer for Roc-A-Fella, West produced music for other artists on the label, including Beanie Sigel, Freeway, and Cam'ron.
-He also crafted hit songs for Ludacris, Alicia Keys, and Janet Jackson.
+In 2000, West began producing for artists on Roc-A-Fella Records as an in-house producer.
+West is often credited with revitalizing Jay-Z's career with extensive contributions to his 2001 album The Blueprint, which Rolling Stone ranked among their list of greatest hip-hop albums.
+West produced songs for label cohorts such as Beanie Sigel and Freeway, but also produced beats which were used by artists on other labels including Ludacris, Alicia Keys, and Janet Jackson.
 Meanwhile, West struggled to attain a record deal as a rapper.
-Multiple record companies, including Capitol Records, denied or ignored him because he did not portray the gangsta image prominent in mainstream hip hop at the time.
-Desperate to keep West from defecting to another label, then-label head Damon Dash reluctantly signed West to Roc-A-Fella.
+Multiple record companies, including Capitol Records, denied or ignored him because he did not portray the gangsta image prominent in mainstream hip-hop at the time.
+Desperate to keep West from defecting to another label, then-label head Damon Dash reluctantly signed West to Roc-A-Fella as a recording artist.